 As donors become increasingly aware of their ecological footprint, they seek out and are more enthusiastic than ever about supporting environmentally friendly fundraisers and organizations.

-We’ve compiled a list of effective and creative fundraising ideas to help you raise funds for your organization, while at the same time promoting the values of health, environmental awareness, community, and sustainability.
+We’ve compiled a list of effective eco-friendly fundraising ideas to help you raise funds for your organization, while at the same time promoting the values of health, environmental awareness, community, and sustainability.

 1. Give it a Second Home

 In 2013 alone, Americans discarded 15.1 million tons of clothing and other textiles, and 85 percent of that wound up in landfills.
 As clothes decompose, they release landfill gas, a toxic brew of air pollutants that includes the greenhouse gases carbon dioxide and methane.
 According to Forbes, the production of clothes (just clothes, not all textiles) is responsible for 10% of all carbon emissions on the planet.
 To make a pair of jeans, it takes up to 1,800 gallons of water, to be exact.
 That’s more water than you can or will drink in five years.

 Instead of discarding surplus clothing and household textiles, this fundraiser gives them a second life.
 Hosting a clothing drive allows these items to be worn again, recycled, or repurposed for the good of your cause and our planet.

 Set up, promote and manage your eco-friendly textile collection drive, making it as simple and fun as possible.